SergeantDash/Data-Science-Blog-Post/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+This project can be run using Python version 3.*, and there are no additional libraries beyond the Anaconda distribution that are required.
+Ensure the following packages are installed before running the code:

+pandas
+numpy
+matplotlib
+seaborn
+scikit-learn
+statsmodels

 ## Project Motivation<a name="motivation"></a>